Larry ten Voorde: Porsche Cup career

 Ten Voorde remained in both championships during his third year with GP Elite, entering 2022 as a defending double-champion.
-His Supercup season began with three successive podiums, including another win at Monaco, though a collision caused by Marvin Klein at the Red Bull Ring set the Dutchman back on his title quest.
+His Supercup season began with three successive podiums, including another win at Monaco, though a collision caused by Marvin Klein at the Red Bull Ring set him back on his title quest.
 He finished third at Le Castellet, second at Spa, and third at Zandvoort to tee up a final battle with Dylan Pereira in Italy.
-Despite a penalty for the Luxembourger, second place for Ten Voorde was not enough, with him missing ten points to Pereira.
-Over in the German championship, Ten Voorde had to wait for his first win until race six at Imola, by which stage Laurin Heinrich had built up an advantage at the top of the standings.
-Further wins at Zandvoort and the Nürburgring closed up the fight, although a finish out of the points at the Lausitzring and a double victory for Heinrich during the Sachsenring event put the title out of reach for Ten Voorde.
+Despite a penalty for the Luxembourger, second place for ten Voorde was not enough, with him missing ten points to Pereira.
+Over in the German championship, ten Voorde had to wait for his first win until race six at Imola, by which stage Laurin Heinrich had built up an advantage at the top of the standings.
+Further wins at Zandvoort and the Nürburgring closed up the fight, although a finish out of the points at the Lausitzring and a double victory for Heinrich during the Sachsenring event put the title out of reach for ten Voorde.
 He ended this campaign second in the results sheets too, having won the two final races at the Hockenheimring.

-In 2023, Ten Voorde retained his place at GP Elite in the Supercup and PCCG, although he would combine these duties with a season in the Porsche Carrera Cup Italy, which he contested with Enrico Fulgenzi Racing.
-In that championship, Ten Voorde won five races and finished on the podium two further times, giving him the title despite missing two rounds.
+In 2023, ten Voorde retained his place at GP Elite in the Supercup and PCCG, although he would combine these duties with a season in the Porsche Carrera Cup Italy, which he contested with Enrico Fulgenzi Racing.
+In that championship, ten Voorde won five races and finished on the podium two further times, giving him the title despite missing two rounds.
 Another title would come in Germany, where the Dutch driver dominated the first half of the season by winning five of the opening eight races.
-Even though a number of young drivers came through to challenge the veteran, most notably teammate Loek Hartog, Ten Voorde took two more wins on his way to a third PCCG championship.
+Even though a number of young drivers came through to challenge the veteran, most notably teammate Loek Hartog, ten Voorde took two more wins on his way to a third PCCG championship.
 His venture in the Supercup saw two runner-up finishes to start the season, before he was forced to retire at Silverstone following a multi-car collision at the start.
-Two top tens in the next races were followed by a pair of third places at Zandvoort, once again bringing Ten Voorde into a final decider at Monza, this time being 21 points behind Bastian Buus.
+Two top tens in the next races were followed by a pair of third places at Zandvoort, once again bringing ten Voorde into a final decider at Monza, this time being 21 points behind Bastian Buus.
 Ten Voorde drove a strong race but narrowly missed out on victory to Harry King, leaving him to finish five points behind Buus for his second successive runner-up finish in the Supercup.